camptocamp/c2cgeoportal/doc/integrator/mobile.rst

 option is an array of possible WMS layers, this is used by the overlay selector.
 The ``WFSTypes`` option is an array of corresponding feature types, it is used by the map querier.
-If a layer is visible and it has a corresponding feature type then it will sent in the (WFS GetFeature) map query.
+If a layer is visible and it has a corresponding feature type then it will be sent in the (WFS GetFeature) map query.

 For example::